dataluscorp/browser/docs/contributing/directory_structure.rst

 mobile/android
 --------------

-Firefox for Android and Geckoview
+Datalus for Android and Geckoview

 modules
 -------